-Human adaptation options for marine systems encompass socio-institutional adaptation, technology, and measures supporting autonomous adaptation (Chapter 3).
-Integrated Coastal Zone Management (ICZM) and Marine Spatial Planning (MSP) are frameworks for addressing climate-change adaptation needs, as well as operationalizing and enforcing marine conservation.
-However, ICZM and MSP do commonly not explicitly take climate-change adaptation into consideration (Elliott et al., 2015), Transboundary ICZM and/or MSP (Gormley et al., 2015) will become even more important with the projected acceleration of range extensions and ecological regime shifts due to climate change (IPCC, 2019).
+Human adaptation options for marine systems encompass socioinstitutional adaptation, technology and measures supporting autonomous adaptation (Chapter 3).
+Integrated coastal zone management (ICZM) and marine spatial planning (MSP) are frameworks for addressing climate-change adaptation needs as well as operationalising and enforcing marine conservation; however, ICZM and MSP commonly do not explicitly take climate-change adaptation into consideration (Elliott et al., 2015).
+Transboundary ICZM and/or MSP (Gormley et al., 2015) will become even more important with the projected acceleration of range extensions and ecological regime shifts due to climate change (IPCC, 2019).

-Many climate-change adaptation governance and implementation measures are embedded in international strategies, such as HELCOM (Baltic Marine Environment Protection Commission (HELCOM) (Backer et al., 2010), OSPAR (Convention for the Protection of the Marine Environment of the North-East Atlantic) (OSPAR, 2009), and the Marine Strategy Framework Directive (MFSD) and European Water Framework Directive (EWFD) of the European Union.
-In the Russian Arctic, mainly the Barents Sea, conservation priority areas (CPA) have been identified as Ecologically and Biologically Significant Areas (EBSA) (Solovyev et al., 2017).
-However, plans are generally at a relatively early stage (Miller et al., 2018), and assessments of the effectiveness of these policy frameworks to accelerate climate-change adaptation are ongoing (Haasnoot et al., 2020a).
+Many climate-change adaptation governance and implementation measures are embedded in international strategies, such as HELCOM (Baltic Marine Environment Protection Commission) (Backer et al., 2010), OSPAR (Convention for the Protection of the Marine Environment of the North-East Atlantic) (OSPAR, 2009), and the Marine Strategy Framework Directive (MSFD) and European Water Framework Directive (EWFD) of the EU.
+In the Russian Arctic, mainly the Barents Sea, conservation priority areas (CPA) have been identified as Ecologically and Biologically Significant Areas (EBSA) (Solovyev et al., 2017); however, plans are generally at a relatively early stage (Miller et al., 2018) and assessments of the effectiveness of these policy frameworks to accelerate climate-change adaptation are ongoing (Haasnoot et al., 2020a).

-'Green' adaptations, either 'Ecosystem based Adaptations' or 'Nature based Solutions, are part of adaptive management strategies (European Comission, 2011) that facilitate coastal flood protection (Section 13.2.2; Chapter 3; CCC SLR) and generate benefits beyond habitat creation (medium confidence), e.g., from avoided expenditures for flood defence infrastructure and avoided loss of the built assets (Gedan et al., 2010).
-Marine Protected Areas (MPAs) have been identified as adaptation options for natural areas, including permitted and non-permitted uses (Chapter 3, Selig et al., 2014; Hopkins et al., 2016a; Roberts et al., 2017).
+'Green' adaptations, either EbA or NbS, are part of adaptive management strategies (European Comission, 2011) that facilitate coastal flood protection (Section 13.2.2; Chapter 3; CCC SLR) and generate benefits beyond habitat creation (medium confidence), for example, from avoided expenditures for flood defence infrastructure and avoided loss of the built assets (Gedan et al., 2010).MPAs have been identified as adaptation options for natural areas, including permitted and nonpermitted uses (Chapter 3; Selig et al., 2014; Hopkins et al., 2016a; Roberts et al., 2017).
 The extent of MPAs has been increasing in Europe, albeit with strong regional variations (Figure 13.12).
-MPAs provide protection from local stressors, such as commercial exploitation, and enhance the resilience of marine and coastal ecosystems and thus lessen the impacts of climate change (medium confidence) (Narayan et al., 2016; Roberts et al., 2017).
-However, climate change risk reduction is only a limited MPA objective (Hopkins et al., 2016b; Rilov et al., 2019).
-The implementation of the legal frameworks, such as the EC Habitats Directive and EC Birds Directive, allows for enabling adaptation (Verschuuren, 2015) as does the incorporation of climate considerations in management of Natura 2000 sites (European Comission, 2013b).

-There is evidence that better international cooperation is required to increase effectiveness of the MSFD (Cavallo et al., 2019), and the Good Environmental Status is currently not effectively monitored (Machado et al., 2019).
+These MPAs provide protection from local stressors, such as commercial exploitation, and enhance the resilience of marine and coastal ecosystems, thus lessening the impacts of climate change (medium confidence) (Narayan et al., 2016; Roberts et al., 2017); however, climate-change risk reduction is only a limited MPA objective (Hopkins et al., 2016b; Rilov et al., 2019).
+The implementation of the legal frameworks, such as the EC Habitats Directive and EC Birds Directive, allows for enabling adaptation (Verschuuren, 2015) as does the incorporation of climate considerations in management of Natura 2000 sites (European Comission, 2014).
+There is evidence that better international cooperation is required to increase the effectiveness of the MSFD (Cavallo et al., 2019), and the Good Environmental Status is currently not effectively monitored (Machado et al., 2019).

-The greatest benefits are obtained from large, long established, no-take MPAs (Edgar et al., 2014).
-Yet most MPAs in Europe are partially protected or multi-use areas, and existing no-take areas tend to be very small (< 50 km2).
-No take areas are accounting in total for less than 0.4% of the area European waters (Figure 13.12) and are often nested within multi-use MPAs.
+The greatest benefits are obtained from large, long-established, notake MPAs (Edgar et al., 2014), yet most MPAs in Europe are partially protected or multi-use areas, and existing no-take areas tend to be very small (<50 km2).
+No-take areas account, in total, for less than 0.4% of the area of European waters (Figure 13.12) and are often nested within multi-use MPAs.
 In some partially protected MPAs, local stressors, such as fishing, are higher than adjacent unprotected areas (medium confidence) (Zupan et al., 2018a; Mazaris et al., 2019).
-Despite evidence for climate mitigation benefits of no-take zones (Roberts et al., 2017), the efficacy of partial protected MPAs is debated and dependent on local management (Zupan et al., 2018b).
-MPAs of all types require effective management to contribute to mitigating climate change impacts, including effective monitoring and enforcement (Watson et al., 2014), yet the management effectiveness of European MPAs has repeatedly been called into question (Batista and Cabral, 2016; Amengual and Alvarez-Berastegui, 2018; Fraschetti et al., 2018; Rilov et al., 2019).
-Many MPAs lack management plans, and insufficient resources are frequently an issue (Álvarez-Fernández et al., 2017; Schéré et al., 2020).
-Thus, whilst substantial in potential, the current capacity of the European MPA network to reduce climate change impacts is limited (Jones et al., 2016; Claudet et al., 2020).
+Despite evidence for climate mitigation benefits of no-take zones (Roberts et al., 2017), the efficacy of partially protected MPAs is debated and dependent on local management (Zupan

-Current protection status of marine areas across European seas
+Current protection status of Marine Protected Areas (MPA) across European seas